Minimum quantum degrees with Maya diagrams: Maya diagrams and the Bruhat order

-Lemmas \ref{lem:noprob}, \ref{lem:noprob1} , and \ref{lem:noprob2} address the technicality that generalized rim hooks do not necessarily remove the first $x$ in a row and place an $x$ in the last open position in a particular row. \begin{lemma} Let $M^v$ and $M^w$ be a Maya diagram corresponding to $v,w \in W^{P_I}.$ Let $v_0=v$.
-Consider
+It is not clear that $\deg_y(v,w)$ and the $y$th component of $\sum_{j=0}^{r-1} \deg \mathcal{C}^{(a_j,b_j)}_{(v_j,w)}$ are equal.
+This is because generalized $(a,b)$-rim hooks do not necessarily remove the first $x$ in a row and place an $x$ in the last open position in a particular row.
+We use Lemmas \ref{lem:noprob}, \ref{lem:noprob1}, and \ref{lem:noprob2} to address this question.
+The next lemma addresses the Bruhat compatibility of adding an $x$ to a row when applying a generalized $(a,b)$-rim hook rule.